stprior/beesofmind/README.md

    $ npm run dev
    ```

-You should now be able to access the app at [http://localhost:3000](http://localhost:3000)!
-For the full context behind this example app, check out the [tutorial](https://beta.openai.com/docs/quickstart).
+You should now be able to access the app at [http://localhost:3000](http://localhost:3000)

+## Reference

+For the original example app see https://github.com/openai/openai-quickstart-node